Splitting Guarantees for Prophet Inequalities via Nonlinear Systems: Introduction

-where $g_{n,k}(u)=\sum_{j=n-k+1}^n j\binom{n}{j}(1-u)^{j-1} u^{n-j}$ for every $u\in [0,1]$.
-In the program \ref{form:LP_dual}, the variables $f(u)$ represent the values of a non-negative and non-increasing function $f$ in $[0,1]$, and therefore we have infinitely many of them, while the variables $d$ are finitely many.
-We remark the continuity for $f$ in the program is mainly for the sake of simplicity in our analysis but does not represent a strict requirement.
-In particular, a finite linear programming counterpart of \ref{form:LP_dual} can be solved by a simple discretization of the space. { The following theorem is the first ingredient in our construction.} \begin{theorem} The optimal approximation ratio for \kipi{} is equal to the optimal value of \ref{form:LP_dual}. \end{theorem} The proof of Theorem \ref{thm:new-LP} can be found in Section \ref{sec:exact_LP_formulation}.
-Analyzing our infinite-dimensional program as $n$ approaches infinity leads us to introduce a system of $k$ coupled nonlinear differential equations, extending the Hill and Kertz equation ($k=1$).
+{\bf Approximation via a Nonlinear System.} The analysis of our infinite-dimensional program as $n$ approaches infinity leads us to introduce a system of $k$ coupled nonlinear differential equations, extending the Hill and Kertz equation ($k=1$).
 This new nonlinear system is parameterized by $k$ nonnegative values $\theta_1,\ldots,\theta_k$, and we look for functions $y_1,\ldots,y_k$ satisfying the following in the interval $[0,1)$: